 Carl E. Akeley figured out how to spray dry concrete mix and water from a hose at the beginning of the last century, in 1907.
-He wanted to repair a crumbling wall, and figured out how to do it with the materials and technology available at the time.
+He wanted to repair a crumbling wall and figured out how to do it with the materials and technology available at the time.
+Shotcrete was born.

-The trick, however, is that unlike early cements, the “drying time” and the “time to develop strength” have become completely controllable.
-Roman Cement (developed in the 1780s) had nothing to do with Rome, but did predate Portland Cement by 80 years.
+The trick, however, is that unlike early types of cement, the “drying time” and the “time to develop strength” have become completely controllable.
+Roman Cement (developed in the 1780s) had nothing to do with Rome but did predate Portland Cement by 80 years.
 Roman Cement would set hard in 5 to 15 minutes.
-Modern cements have a variable set-time, determined according to need, by the mix and additives selected.
+Modern types of cement have a variable set-time, determined according to need, by the mix and additives selected.

 This provides as much time as necessary for a secondary crew to come in and make the surface into the traditional faultless surface we’re accustomed to seeing.
 This image shows the result.